bhj/KaraokeEternal/docs/_docs/index.md

 ### Player (admin only)

-The player is just another page of the web app, but is designed to run fullscreen in a browser, usually on the system handling audio/video for a room.
+The player is just another page of the web app that's designed to run in fullscreen mode, usually on the system handling audio/video for a room.

-When an admin signs in to a [room](#rooms-admin-only) that does not yet have a player running, a notice will appear with a handy link to (unsurprisingly) `/player`.
-If no notice appears it means the current browser does not support fullscreen mode.
+When an admin signs in to a [room](#rooms-admin-only) that does not yet have a player running, a notice will appear with a handy link to `/player`.
+If no notice appears it means the browser does not support fullscreen mode.

 The player has been tested on the current versions of these (desktop) browsers: